-(64) A Chair of School Board (or nominee) shall review the academic performance of those domestic and offshore international students who meet any of the grounds for exclusion, and shall within five (5) working days make a determination and notify the Director, Student Experience Team in writing that the student:
+(64) A Chair of School Board (or nominee) shall review the academic performance of those domestic and offshore international students who meet any of the grounds for exclusion, and shall within five (5) working days make a determination and notify the Director, Student Administration Services in writing that the student:

 (65) In making their determination, the Chair of School Board (or nominee) shall take into consideration relevant matters such as: